Succulent pork flavored with fried scallions and a rich sauce, Shanghai scallion pork chops are hearty, comforting and quick to prepare.

 Essentially, this dish consists of perfectly seared pork chops, together with lightly charred scallions, braised in a rich, soy sauce-based liquid.
 The aromatic, savory-sweet taste combined with the tender, succulent texture makes for an irresistible comforting crowd-pleaser.

-While scallion pork chops may not have the same level of fame as Shanghai Pan-Fried Pork Buns (Sheng Jian Bao), it’s a hearty and easy-to-cook dish that’s perfect for feeding a family on both weekdays and weekends.
+While scallion pork chops may not have the same level of fame as Shanghai Pan-Fried Pork Buns (Sheng Jian Bao), it’s a hearty and easy-to-cook dish that’s perfect for weeknight family dinners

 Top tips